Health & Safety Protocols

 All meetings should be held virtually unless a face-toface meeting is absolutely required.
-In such cases, the meetings must be held in designated conference rooms, scheduled in advance, and limited to 10 people, all of whom must adhere to social distancing.
+In such cases, the meetings must be held in designated conference rooms, scheduled in advance, and limited to 10 people, all of whom must adhere to physical distancing.
 Conference rooms should not be used for any other purpose.

 Personal Protective Equipment Protocols